af009/fuku/README.md

 1. Open `addons/fuku/fuku.gd`.
 2. Set the `USE_BOTTOM_PANEL` constant to `true`:
    ` const USE_BOTTOM_PANEL := true`
-3. Restart the Godot editor to apply changes.
+3. Restart the plugin to apply changes.

  ![Bottom Panel](docs/bottom_panel.png)